Botanical name: Lantana Montevidensis

 Bloom time: Consistent blooming spring through frost

 Leaves: Medium green and pointed.
 About 1 inch long by ½ inch wide.

 Pests and Disease Problems: If brown spots appear on the leaves, it is a fungus.
 These spots are routine, especially in the summer.
 Keeping leaves dry helps contain fungus infections.
 Spray only if they become quite severe.
 Lacebugs may be a problem on leaves.

 Growing in North Texas

 Purple Trailing Lantana, designated as a Texas Superstar™ by Texas AgriLife Extension Service, produces purple flowers.
 Prefers full sun, ideal watering once or twice per week once established, requires more water when grown in containers.
-Fertilize at planting time with time-released product.
+Fertilize at planting time with a time-released product.
 Trailing lantana may be used as a ground cover, and it spreads quickly.
 Cut back in winter to produce new growth.
-Since most of Denton County is in USDA hardiness zone 7b, trailing lantana will not be evergreen.
+Since most of Denton County is in USDA hardiness zone 8a, trailing lantana will not be evergreen.
 Can be used in xeriscape landscapes.

 Warning: Poisonous to humans, dogs, and livestock.